PokeNavBot/pokenav-documentation/source/community_setup.md

 ## Inviting PokeNav

-To get an invite link to PokeNav, please visit the [PokeNav Discord Server](https://discord.gg/7M9quNd) and request beta access.
+To get an invite link to PokeNav, please visit the [PokeNav Discord Server](https://discord.gg/7M9quNd).
+The invite can be found by reading the rules and faqs.

 Once PokeNav is added to your server, it will immediately create a new channel called `#pokenav`.
 This is the moderation channel, it can be changed at any time, but a moderation channel must always exist.
 If you delete the moderation channel, PokeNav will attempt to recreate one within a few minutes.
 You must be an adminstrator or server owner to see #pokenav.